Tokyo falls back, other Asian markets track W... | Taiwan News

 “So why are markets so pumped by prospects of monetary response; arguably not the most apt tool to address the direct fallout from coronavirus related disruptions?" said Vishnu Varathan at Mizuho Bank in Singapore.

-“One reason may be that more nuanced measures to ease cash-flow will offer a reprieve for businesses and households affected by seizures in activity and disruptions in supply chains,” he said.
+“One reason may be that more nuanced measures to ease cash-flow will offer a reprieve for businesses and households affected by seizures in activity and disruptions in supply-chains.”

 Technology companies led the broad gains in New York, where the S&P 500 index jumped 4.6% to 3,090.23 in its best day since December 2018.
 Apple climbed 9.3% and Gilead Sciences rose 8.7%.
 The biotechnology company has been testing one of its drugs as a potential treatment for the coronavirus.